isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Information on Mother Tongue Languages.md

 <p>Students who have obtained official approval to offer non-MTL (i.e. non-Chinese/
 Malay/ Tamil Languages) or Non-Tamil Indian Languages (NTIL) at O-Level are <u>not required</u> to submit a new application to MOE.
-These students will continue to offer the approved non-MTL or NTIL at A level, if applicable.</p>
+These students will continue to offer the approved non-MTL or NTIL at A-Level, if applicable.</p>
 </li>
 <li>
 <p>Students offering an approved H1 Non-Tamil Indian Language in lieu of
-MTLs will have to register for the FL/NTIL classes at the respective NTIL language centres.</p>
+MTLs will have to register for the NTIL classes at the respective NTIL language centres.</p>
 </li>
 <li>